 Related Career Interests

-Careers in Genetic Biology
+Careers in Genetics

 Approximately 25% of biology students proceed directly to graduate school in biology or biology-related fields.
 About 45% go on to schools of medicine, veterinary medicine, or dentistry.
 Still others go directly to work in a broad variety of fields.
 These include research or applied science positions in biotechnology, pharmaceutical, and chemical industries.
 Some become high school teachers, go into sales, or work for governmental regulatory agencies, zoos, or parks.

-Transfer to Genetic Biology
+Transfer to Genetics

 Purdue admits to individual majors.
 In addition to meeting overall Purdue transfer criteria, such as minimum high school course requirements, applicants must also meet major-specific requirements.
 The major-specific criteria for this program are listed below.
 Students who meet or exceed these are the most competitive candidates for admission.
 Before applying, review the closed programs page to confirm your desired major is open to transfer students for your desired entry term.